DennisHeine/NoProfile/README.md

 Blocks javascript functions used for psychological profiling and tracking.
 For better security, use the tampermonkey script https://pastebin.com/raw/WUkCaF64 in addition to this addon!!!

-These UBlock Origin rules will block portscans, which could also be a problem:
+In adition, these UBlock Origin rules will block portscans, which could also be a problem.
+Please add them to your UBlock settings:

     ||localhost^$important,third-party